binaryphile/binaryphile.github.io/_posts/2018-08-24-approach-bash-like-a-developer-part-16-recap.md

 There are many details to explore with bash, and further challenges to developing software with it.

-I'd like to discuss some basic techniques that you should be aware of in any script, with a focus on making reliable and safe code.
+We'll discuss some basic techniques that you should be aware of in any script, with a focus on making reliable and safe code.

-I'd also like to highlight practices which will enhance your ability to write reusable code and compose more complicated pieces of functionality.
+I'll highlight practices which will enhance your ability to write reusable code and compose more complicated pieces of functionality.

-I'd like to develop some new functionality which makes the bash environment more amenable to writing software from reusable components.
+We'll develop some new functionality which makes the bash environment more amenable to writing software from reusable components.

-Finally, I'd like to discuss a grab-bag of standard programming techniques, such as recursion, and how best to approach them given what we've learned and accomplished.
+And finally, I'll discuss a grab-bag of standard programming techniques, such as recursion, and how best to approach them given what we've learned.

 This means discussing:

 -   command processing

--   well-known gotchas
+-   gotchas

+    -   word splitting

+    -   path expansion

--   finessing bash syntax
+    -   scoping

--   data types and scoping
+-   data types

+-   passing arguments

--   passing arguments and receiving return values
+-   receiving return values

+-   traps and tracebacks

 -   debugging

--   traps and tracebacks

--   parsing options
+-   option parsing

--   creating modules
+-   modules

 -   indirection